 It takes time, regular practice, and regular encouragement for good habits to become ingrained.
 So, the earlier you start teaching these to your children, the easier it will be for them to make such patterns a part of their everyday lives.

-Without a doubt, children, to a large extent, are a reflection of their parents.
 They learn by watching their mom and dad, older siblings, and people around them.
 If there is a mismatch between what you say to your child and what you do, they will most likely do what they see.